citp/privacy-policy-historical/g/gr/gra/graysonline.com.au.md

   13. debt collectors and investigators; and
   14. in connection with an application for a vehicle leasing arrangement, credit reporting bodies and other information providers.

 **Credit reporting**

-When you apply for, or we provide, vehicle leasing arrangements, we may access credit-related personal information about you through the credit reporting system.
+We may access credit-related personal information about you through the credit reporting system in relation to any application for credit products and services.

 We comply with all Privacy Law that applies to the collection, use and disclosure of credit information, including the Australian Credit Reporting Privacy Code and the New Zealand Credit Reporting Privacy Code 2004 (as applicable) in our handling of your credit-related personal information.